alex-bellon/wikipedia/README.md

 - [Ampelmaennchen](https://en.wikipedia.org/wiki/Ampelm%C3%A4nnchen) - is the symbol shown on pedestrian signals in Germany.
 - [Archimedes' Screw](https://en.wikipedia.org/wiki/Archimedes'_screw) -  is a machine used for transferring water from a low-lying body of water into irrigation ditches.
 - [Bread dildo](https://en.wikipedia.org/wiki/Bread_dildo) - a dildo prepared using bread, allegedly made in the Greco-Roman era around 2,000 years ago.
+- [Camouflage passport](https://en.wikipedia.org/wiki/Camouflage_passport) - a document, designed to look like a real passport, issued in the name of a non-existent country or entity.
 - [Christmas Bullet](https://en.wikipedia.org/wiki/Christmas_Bullet) - an American single-seat cantilever wing biplane.
 It is considered by many to be among the worst aircraft ever constructed.
 - [Clock of the Long Now](https://en.wikipedia.org/wiki/Clock_of_the_Long_Now) - a mechanical clock under construction, that is designed to keep time for 10,000 years.
 - [Cold War playground equipment](https://en.wikipedia.org/wiki/Cold_War_playground_equipment) - was intended to foster children's curiosity and excitement about the Space Race.
 It was installed during the Cold War in both communist and capitalist countries.